NotSyntax/GiftBot/README.md

 -------------------
 If you are looking to host this somewhere, be warned.
 You have to clean out the database file every once in a while.
 This is because legacy giftbot (this repo) was not using SQLite3 yet.
 This will cause rapid inflation of the file size but can be fixed with a cleaning every once in a while.
 (Search for: `"ended": true`)

+If you have an questions, contact me: Syntax#9930

 Requirements
 -------------------